What is SOLID

 Why should we learn these principals?

-All of these principals are widely used throughout the Object-Oriented world, and worth knowing if you are to understand code written by others.
+All of these principles are widely used throughout the Object-Oriented world, and are worth knowing if you are to understand code written by others.
 These principals are all intertwined with and depend on one another.
 As we discuss these you will begin to notice some underlying themes and see how they build on each other.

 These principals also have the side effect of allowing us to begin writing code that is… Reuseable, Easier to Maintain, Scalable, Easier to Test, and Easier to Understand.